 Begins Sunday, September 9 | Ends Tuesday, September 10

 Begins Tuesday, September 18 | Ends Wednesday, September 19

 Begins Sunday, September 23 | Ends Sunday, September 30

 Simchat Torah (Day of Celebrating the Torah)

 Begins Monday, October 1 | Ends Tuesday, October 2

 Hanukkah (Feast of Dedication)

 In additional to the Biblical Holidays, we join with Jewish people around the world in observing memorials and times of remembrance.
 We do this so we can "rejoice with those who rejoice, and mourn with those who mourn."
-(Romans 12:15) Each modern holiday begins at sunset on the day listed below, and ends at sunset the following day.
+(Romans 12:15) Each modern holiday is one day long, and begins at sunset on the evening prior to the listed day.

 Tisha B'Av (Destruction of 1st & 2nd Temples)